 - Private workstation with audio and video surveillance.

-- Rescheduling or delayed start may occur if technical problems or weather disruptions arise, with the test moved to a later slot at no extra cost.
+- Rescheduling or a delayed start may occur if technical problems or weather disruptions arise, with the test moved to a later slot at no extra cost.

 During the GMAT Exam 2025